 Lance passed away with his family gathered around him, while we thanked him for his courage and generosity not only to Hero, but to all of the horses and people who were lucky enough to know him.
 He was an amazing healer and ambassador, giving all of him to all of us.
 It was an honor and privilege to love him and we will carry him in our hearts forever!

-When you sponsor an animal for yourself or as a gift, you will receive in the mail a Certificate of Sponsorship, which includes your animal friend's bio, and a beautiful photo!
+When you sponsor an animal for yourself or as a gift, you will receive a Certificate of Sponsorship, which includes your animal friend's bio, and a beautiful photo!

 You will also receive monthly updates by email letting you know how your animal friend is doing as well as an updated photo.